annagerges/firstTTFBCompared/README.md

 ## What I Learned
 - How to build a data pipeline between C++ and Python
-- Differences in performance between programming languages (Python vs compiled languages)
+- Differences in performance between programming languages
 - Basics of network latency and request timing (TTFB)
-- How to configure and manage Windows development environments
+- How to configure and manage Windows dev environments
-- File system and workflow management using Windows Explorer
+- Using Windows explorer for workflow
-- Introduction to agent-based execution and data handling systems
+- Integration of human code and agent-based execution and data handling systems

 ---